Changing ClickHouse® settings at the query level

 -

 Using SQL queries.
 This way you can specify any ClickHouse® settings at the query level.
-The method of specifying settings depends on their type:
+The way you set up ClickHouse® depends on the type of settings:

 -